StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 ### Event notifications for view health state changes

 A `ViewStateChangedEvent` event is triggered whenever a view changes its health state.
-This event can be used in event handlers to, for example, to send an e-mail or Slack message or to trigger automation.
+This event can trigger event handlers, for example, to send an e-mail or Slack message or to trigger automation.
 See how to [send event notifications](/use/events/manage-event-handlers.md).

 ## Secure views with RBAC